MarceauKa/laravel-ovh-sms/README.md

 - OVHSMS_CONSUMER_KEY => your consumer key
 - OVHSMS_ENDPOINT => your endpoint (defaults to ovh-eu)

-If you want to, you can define your default sms account (formated like "sms-LLXXXXX-X").
+If you want to, you can define your default sms account (formatted like "sms-LLXXXXX-X").

 Config key is:
 - OVHSMS_ACCOUNT => your sms account ID

+You can also define an API user ID :

+Config key is:
+- OVHSMS_USER_LOGIN => your API user ID

 ## Support